yuno-payments/yuno-docs/docs/Wallets/apple-pay/sdk-integration-copy.md

 >
 > Before implementing Apple Pay payments, ensure you have completed the [prerequisites](doc:prerequisites-apple-pay).

-## SDK integration overview
+## Apple Pay overview

-The Yuno SDK integration method provides a streamlined approach for both immediate and subscription-based Apple Pay payments:

-* [**One-time payments**](#one-time-payments-with-sdk) - Implement immediate Apple Pay transactions with simplified SDK integration, automated token handling, and built-in security

-  * [Add Apple Pay capability](#step-1-add-apple-pay-capability) - Set up Xcode capabilities and Merchant ID configuration
-  * [Generate one-time token](#step-2-generate-one-time-token-ott) - Create OTT for privacy and security using Yuno SDK
-  * [Create the payment](#step-3-create-the-payment) - Use checkout session endpoint for immediate transactions
-  * [Process the payment](#step-4-process-the-payment) - Handle automatic Apple Pay flow completion

-* [**Recurring payments**](#recurring-payments-with-sdk) - Set up subscription-based payments with automatic CIT/MIT flow management, built-in scheduling, and subscription management capabilities
-  * [Customer Initiated Transaction](#customer-initiated-transaction-cit---first-payment) - Initial payment setup with customer authorization and token generation
-  * [Merchant Initiated Transaction](#merchant-initiated-transaction-mit---subsequent-payments) - Automated subsequent payments using stored tokens
-  * [Subscription management URL](#subscription-management-url) - Customer portal for subscription management and updates
-  * [Error handling](#error-handling) - Built-in retry logic and automatic error management

-## One-time payments with SDK

-One-time Apple Pay payments using the Yuno SDK provide a streamlined integration experience for immediate transactions.
+1. Customer initiates payment on their iOS device
+2. Receive `payment_token` via Apple SDK
+3. Create a payment with Yuno
+4. Yuno processes with your configured provider(s) and returns a response
+5. Monitor response status via webhooks

+## Setup

-### Step 1: Add Apple Pay capability
+### Add Apple Pay capability

-Add the Apple Pay capability to your iOS app:
+To add Apple Pay capability to your iOS app:

 1. In Xcode, select your project in the navigator
 2. Select your app target